aurorasmiles/WorldGuardDocs/source/faq.rst

 You can use the "testbreak" and "testplace" commands described in :doc:`commands` to identify the causing plugin.
 If you see any plugin above WorldGuard on the list with "ALLOW" next to its line, then that plugin is the cause.

-Another possibility is that your version of Bukkit, Spigot, or Cauldron has a bug.
+Another possibility is that your version of CraftBukkit/Spigot/Paper has a bug.
 Be sure to use the latest available version.
 If you still cannot figure out the cause, :doc:`look into getting help <support>`.

 Region Protection
 =================